Skip to main content

 Stands for Software Development Kit.
 This is the library you need to integrate into your app to get Batch up and running.
 Batch SDK takes care of collecting data on the installs (e.g. push token collection, custom data, etc), sending analytics (e.g. push open, etc) and displaying In-App messages.

-The API key identifies your app on Batch dashboard.
+The SDK API key identifies your app on Batch dashboard.
 It's included in the code of your app and used when the SDK starts.
 You can find it in Settings > General.

 REST API key: